Welcome to Parresia! From Tricia Gunn, founder

 Present ministries underway:

-Continuing our weekly TV talk show called "A Real View of the Grace Life" on Andrew Wommack’s Gospel Truth TV where a panel of women who have been ambushed by the amazing grace of Jesus Christ discuss how their eyes are opening more and more to what was accomplished for them at the cross and how they are personally applying the truth of the Gospel to their own lives.
+Our weekly online TV talk show called "A Real View of the Grace Life" on Andrew Wommack’s Gospel Truth TV.
+Our panel of women who have been ambushed by the amazing grace of Jesus Christ discuss how their eyes are opening more and more to what was accomplished for them at the cross and how they are personally applying the truth of the Gospel to their own lives.

-Launching of the teaching ministry called “Cultivate.”
-This will be the beginning seed of the long-term vision of Parresia to develop a teaching center and grace Bible school.
+The teaching ministry called “Cultivate.”
+Cultivate is the beginning seed of the long-term vision of Parresia to develop a teaching center and grace Bible school.
 Teaching will focus on the Person and work of Jesus Christ.
 Location and time of “Cultivate” gatherings: Church Unlimited in Birmingham, AL, on Sunday evenings starting in February 2019.
 For more information, click here.

 Completing the “I AM Free” video Bible study series with a new book focused on our identity in Christ.
 The purpose of “I AM Free” is living in freedom every day from any bondage; including shame, guilt, fear, addictions, depression, and performance-based religion.
-Available in mid 2019.
+Available hopefully in the fall of 2019.